Fairfield, Maine: Government

 Fairfield has a government established in accordance with its municipal charter.
 Like many Maine towns, Fairfield has a "meeting, council, and manager" form of government.
 The town meeting is a citizen legislature, with limited legislative responsibility primarily related to establishing the town budget, approving annual appropriations, and approving any new indebtedness the town may incur.
 A five-member Town Council carries out the towns remaining legislative functions, including the creation of regulations, ordinances, and town policy, the approval of town contracts and commissions, and the appointment of town officers.
 The council also carries out quasi-judicial functions, such as review of certain decisions by town boards and committees or town officers.
 The council also oversees the work of the Town Manager.
 The Town Manager carries out the day to day executive functions of the town under the guidance and in consultation with the Town Council and advises the council on matters before it.

-As of February 25, 2021, the current Town Council members (and their terms of office) are: